 - Try to gently move your toes and fingers.
 Tiny movements send a signal to your brain that your body is awake which then stops the episode

-- Attempt to move your eyes by carefully blinking and looking around.
+- Attempt to move your eyes carefully blinking and looking around.
 This step is so you can establish waking like movements in order to fully awaken your body and brain

 - Focus on your breathing.
 If you feel as though a presence is sitting on your chest, stay calm and inhale and exhale deeply whilst remaining calm